cyberark/secretless-broker/docs/docs/overview/security.md

 ## Plugin checksum verification

-Secertless can be provided with an optional SHA256SUM text file of plugin library hashes that can verify that there are no unexpected nor modified plugins that the broker will try to load.
+Secretless can be provided with an optional SHA256SUM text file of plugin library hashes that can verify that there are no unexpected nor modified plugins that the broker will try to load.

 Plugin checksum verification in general eliminates: